canonical/launchpad-manual/docs/user/how-to/packaging/private-ppa-install.rst

 2. Add the archive's security key to your computer so that Ubuntu can verify the authenticity of any software you download.

-Add the Private PPA to Ubuntu
+Add the private PPA to Ubuntu
 ------------------------------

 Ubuntu uses the Debian system of software archives, also called